-The following procedure must be adhered to when installing the Digilink system.
+The following procedure must be adhered to when installing the PageTek paging system.
 Ensure you have taken into consideration all of the above information before selecting the location for your transmitter.
-If in doubt, call our technical helpline on 01803 860710.
+If in doubt please feel free to telephone the technical helpline on 01803 860710.

-- 1 Remove the cover from the Digilink transmitter unit by slackening the four Pozi head screws located at the top and bottom of the unit (see Diagram 1). - 2 Carefully lift off the cover and set aside. - The transmitter should be fixed to an even wall surface using suitable screws fitted through the three holes provided in the chassis plate.
+- 1 Remove the cover from the PageTek transmitter unit by slackening the four Pozi head screws located at the top and bottom of the unit (see Diagram 1). - 2 Carefully lift off the cover and set aside. - The transmitter should be fixed to an even wall surface using suitable screws fitted through the three holes provided in the chassis plate.
 Hold the chassis up to the chosen location and with the aid of a pencil mark the position of the mounting holes.